rsvp/chess/README.md

 * When you absolutely do not know what to do anymore, it is time to panic.
 * When you are behind, balance these two strategies: counter-attack and all-out defense.
 * When you don't know what to play, just wait for a wrong idea to enter your opponent's mind.
+* When you have the advantage, press on, else risk losing your edge.
 * When you lose, you really feel the weight of oneself.
 * When you see a good move, wait, then look for a better one.
 * Whether you prefer chess or sex depends on the position.
 * Whoever sees no other aim than checkmate will never become a good chess player.
 * Win with grace, lose with dignity.
 * Winning is not everything, but losing is nothing.
+* Winning just comes as a relief, while defeats will be crushing.
 * With perfect play, God versus God, chess is a draw.
 * Without error there can be no brilliancy.
 * Work hard to acquire the technique of rook endings.